-Falcons Injury Update, Rookie gets Big Opportunity
+Falcons Injury Update, Rookie Gets Big Opportunity

 The Falcons went 0-3 in the preseason, and Smith repeatedly said evaluation and development were more important than preseason results.

-Those preseason reps will pay dividends for Mayfield if he's called upon in week one.
+Those preseason reps will pay dividends for Mayfield if he's called upon in Week 1.

 READ MORE: Roster Moves - Falcons Bring Running Back Home